aditya-vishwakarma-lab/digital_clock/README.md

 1. Clone the repository or download the ZIP file.
 2. Open the `index.html` file in your web browser.
 3. The clock should automatically start ticking and displaying the current time.

+## Acknowledgements

+This application was built as a part of the JavaScript course on CodeWithHarry Youtube Channel.